What to Do in Portland| 36 Hours| The New York Times

-Sarah McConville, MD
+Sarah McConville, MD (she/her)

-Christian R. Martin Morales, MD
+Christian Martin Morales, MD (he/him)

 Why Sleep?
 I chose sleep medicine because I noted that it had far too few sleep doctors to address the highly prevalent sleep disorders.
 Treatment of these disorders can be life-changing to many patients.